ZHAW-HSB/alma-link-checker/README.md

 # Alma Link Checker

 ## About
 The Alma Link Checker is an utility tool programmed and maintained by the Zurich University Library of Applied Sciences.
 The goal of this tool is to provide an easy and streamlined way to update broken links in local electronic databases and portfolios in Alma.
-To make this work, it uses an Alma API key

 ## Technologies